 I try to pack about 3 from Mr Toddler’s Ball Pit on every trip.
 He loves booting them about the place.
 They are small and lightweight for packing and haven’t broken anything they’ve hit, including his baby brother.
+He also takes them to the pool.
 And if the poor lamb loses them I know he’s got another 97 at home.
 [Don’t take anything on a plane that can roll away as you won’t be able to retrieve it.]

 I’d like my child to gently partake of arts and crafts but most children are fascinated by mobile phones.
 On planes, trains and ferries I think we’ve probably all given them mobile access for a quiet life.
-And like all things on holiday if it’s seen as a treat then why not.
+And like all things on holiday, if it’s seen as a treat then why not.

 I only noticed when Mr Baby got his class photo back from nursery (featuring his gorgeous self and all his cute wee pals of course) that he was utterly fascinated by it.
 Bring a photo with you and make up stories about the people in it.
-If you’re going to visit relatives then it’s a sweet way to reintroduce your child to them with lots of stories and great tales.
+If you’re en route to visit relatives then it’s a sweet way to reintroduce your child to them with lots of stories and great tales.

-If you enjoyed this post please add your email address and hit the follow button so you don’t miss anything.
+If you enjoyed ‘Simple Top Ten Toys for Travelling with Kids’ please add your email address and hit the follow button so you don’t miss anything.
 Take care.